UneAIforCC

 • ImageUne3D

-3D Programm
+3D Program

 The use of 3D technology makes it possible for the best experts to remotely design upper limb prostheses and compression orthoses using digital impressions of face and neck burns of patients treated by MSF in Jordan, Haiti, and Gaza.